OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/virtual-machines/windows/extensions-configuration-samples.md

               "typeHandlerVersion": "6.0",
               "settings": {
-                "entitlementKey" : "Optional : Enter a valid entitlement key or leave blank for trial version", "featureVS"      : "Choose whether or not to install the Virus and Spyware Protection features : true|false", "featureBP"      : "Choose whether or not to install the Browser Protection feature : true|false", "featureFW"      : "Choose whether or not to install the Firewall Protection feature :true|false", "relayServer"    : "Allows VMs on the local subnet to receive updates through this VM when they are not connected to the internet : true|false"
+                "entitlementKey" : "Optional : Enter a valid entitlement key or leave blank for trial version", "featureVS"      : "Choose whether or not tooinstall hello Virus and Spyware Protection features : true|false", "featureBP"      : "Choose whether or not tooinstall hello Browser Protection feature : true|false", "featureFW"      : "Choose whether or not tooinstall hello Firewall Protection feature :true|false", "relayServer"    : "Allows VMs on hello local subnet tooreceive updates through this VM when they are not connected toohello internet : true|false"
               }
             }